emogenet/xe/README.md

 ### **What is it?** ###

-xe.py adds clickable, easy to configure, buttons with PNG icons to your desktop system tray.
+xe.py adds clickable buttons with PNG icons to your desktop system tray.

 ### **What does it look like?** ###